Cogroupoid structures on the circle and the Hodge degeneration: Hodge degeneration and deformation to the normal bundle

 One has the following proposition:

 \begin{prop} Let $X$ be a derived scheme.
 Then for each $(m,n)$ the derived scheme $\mathcal{L}^{(m,n)}(X)$ is formally complete along $X|_{\filstack} \to \mathcal{L}^{(m,n)}(X)$. \end{prop}

 \begin{proof} In degree $(1,1)$, the cogroupoid object ${S^1}^{\bullet, \bullet}_{fil}$ is precisely $B \mathbb{H}$ where $\mathbb{H}$ is the filtered group scheme from \cite{moulinos2019universal}.
 After forming mapping spaces out of this, one obtains a derived scheme whose truncation is the truncation of $X$ itself.
 This uses the fact that $X$ is a scheme and does not exhibit any stacky behavior, and so there are no nonconstant maps $B \mathbb{H} \to X$.
 Thus the map $S^1_{Fil} \to *$ induces an equivalence on truncations $\mathcal{L}_{fil}X$, which is in particular a nil-isomorphism.
-Now that we known that the degree $1$ piece is formally complete, we use the intrinsic symmetries along the diagonal that follow from the $E_2$-groupoid structure, which allow for us to complete that it is formally complete in each bidegree.
+Now that we know that the degree $1$ piece is formally complete, we use the intrinsic symmetries along the diagonal that follow from the $E_2$-groupoid structure, which allow for us to conclude that it is formally complete in each bidegree.
 Hence we conclude that this is a formal groupoid, in the sense of \cite{gaitsgory2020study}. \end{proof}

-Hence, $\mathcal{L}_{fil}(X)$ is a $2$-groupoid object in formal stacks over $X$.
-Our next goal is to compute the $2$-fold delooping of this groupoid, in the setting of formal moduli problems relative to $X|_{\filstack}$.
+Hence, $\mathcal{L}_{fil}(X)$ is a $2$-groupoid object in formal stacks.
+Moreover as a bisimplicial object, this has the constant simplicial diagram on $X|_{\filstack}$ on the zeroth row and column.
+Our next goal is to compute the $2$-fold delooping of this groupoid, in the setting of formal moduli problems.
 Before passing to the formal context however, one can make the following observation:

 \begin{prop} There is an equivalence

 of 2-groupoid objects in $\on{dStk}_{\filstack}$. \end{prop}

 \begin{proof} This will follow by explicitly identifying the two objects in $\on{Grpd}^{(2)}$.
 The argument ultimately boils down to the fact that both simplicial objects depend on the $E_2$-cogroupoid structure of $S^1_{fil}$ (more precisely, its structure as a cogroupoid object in the category of cogroupoid objects).
 At the level of objects, we fix $(n,m) \in \Delta^{op} \times \Delta^{op}$.
 Then in bisimplicial degree $(n,m)$, the object $\mathcal{L}^{\bullet, \bullet}_{fil}(X)$ is given by